Have you ever heard of a Worm Moon? What does that even mean?

 This moon brings a similar message to Ostara.
 That is, this is a time of cleaning away winter’s clutter and preparing the garden, both physically and mentally.
 We plant seeds in the hopes that later we will have flowers, fruit, and vegetables to reap.
 Likewise, we plant the seeds of our goals as well and carefully consider how we plan to see them through to fruition.

-You can also make rejuvenating moon water to drink, add to your bath, water your houseplants or garden, use when you’re cooking food for Ostara, or other rituals.
+Another great activity: making rejuvenating moon water to drink, add to your bath, water your houseplants or garden, use when cooking food for Ostara, or other rituals.
 Learn how to make, store, and use moon water in this post.

 Award-winning fantasy author, freelance writer, spiritual explorer, and sole founder of Green Witch Lunar Witch.
 She created her first website in 2016 and published her first novel two years later.
 Sara spends most of her time writing, creating, and daydreaming.